anon-blue/anon.blue/README.txt

-   #screw you starnger i hope your ganglia dire
+    #screw you starnger i hope your ganglia dires